Cheerful0/OT_pred_task/README.md

 # OT_pred_task
-to finish the Machine Learning Course Project about electricity prediction
+to finish the machine learning course project about electricity prediction